What is a Signature Experience?

 Jonathan Gayles on real-world learning

 Signature Experiences are courses in which “learning comes alive and students are encouraged to be active in their own education.”
-Signature Experience courses are further distinguished in four ways:
+Signature Experience courses are further distinguished in five ways:

 - Application of the content that students are learning